Scholarship awards are subject to funding availability each year.

 - The Noyes Library Association Scholarship

-was established in 1988 by the Noyes Library Association of Kensington, Maryland, and is awarded annually to one or more students with demonstrated financial need and an interest in children’s librarianship.
-The award is a stipend of approximately $2,000.
+was established in 1988 by the Noyes Library Association of Kensington, Maryland, and is awarded annually to one or more MLS students with demonstrated financial need and an interest in children’s librarianship.
+The award is a stipend of up to $2,000.